Man Killed By Lightning Strike On Burlington Country Club Golf Course

 By 3:30 p.m., things seemed to change in an instant.
 Radar shows lightning swiftly entering the Westampton/Mt.
 Holly area.

-According to Westampton police, a golfer who was rushing to seek shelter from the pop-up storm was fatally injured when lightning struck a tree that was close to him.
+According to Westampton police, Florence was rushing to seek shelter from the pop-up storm and was fatally injured when lightning struck a tree that was close to him.

-The man described to be in his 70s died at the scene near the seventh hole.
-At this point, the man has not been officially identified.MORE NEWS: Philadelphia Suburb Ranked Among Best Places To Retire In United States, Study Finds
+He died at the scene near the seventh hole.MORE NEWS: Child Tax Credit: When Do Your Monthly Checks Start?

 It’s unclear exactly how he was injured but the ground is wet from recent heavy rainfall, making it easy for currents to travel.